Display result

 • Fully enforce the provisions of Law No. 15 of 2017, which revoked the bank guarantee requirement, as a proof of the seriousness of purpose of investors who are interested in acquiring industrial land.

-Issue-specific Reforms > COVID-19 Crisis
+Issue-specific Reforms > General Reforms

-Issue-specific Reforms > COVID-19 Crisis
+Issue-specific Reforms > General Reforms

-Issue-specific Reforms > COVID-19 Crisis
+Issue-specific Reforms > General Reforms

 Responsible Entities